DevEhabAzab/QuranApp/README.md

-# Hafazny - Quran Memorization App
+# Quran Memorization App

-Hafazny is an Angular-based web application designed to help users memorize the Quran through audio playback and visual aids.
+A web application designed to help users memorize the Quran through audio playback and visual aids.

 ## Features